-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

 Eric: I think they can stick with it, but it may limit their ability — including, possibly, Trump’s ability — to rally around his candidacy in the home stretch

 Ezekiel: I think a lot depends on what happens next.
-Moore’s blanket… non-denial (?) is not convincing.
+Moore’s blanket … non-denial (?) is not convincing.
 He doesn’t distinguish between any of the allegations in his denial, which strikes me as particularly damning.
 Is he really denying that he took some of these girls on multiple dates with the blessing of their mothers?

 Olivia: By any normal standard, “step aside, if true” couldn’t be a viable long-term position, but by current Republican standards, I think it’s completely possible for any Senator or Congressman to just say that, refuse to comment further, and wait it out.
 It’s not the right response, but politically, I don’t think it’ll get anyone into trouble.